manuelseeger/sc2-ai-coach/README.md

 - This is meant for competitives 1v1 ladder.
 Team games, arcade, customs are not supported and either explicidely excluded from replay processing or may cause unexpected behavior.
 - Most of the internal logic relies on the name of a player(s) and thus won't work properly for a student who changes their name from season to season.
 - This has only been tested with replays starting from early 2023.
 Much older replays will likely throw errors.
 - Text mode wake event interferes with SC2 causing lag.
-Don't use suring gaming sessions.
+Don't use during gaming sessions.

 ## SC2 map stats